 An Employer of Record in Mexico is a third-party provider that acts as the legal employer for your team abroad, handling payroll, taxes, benefits, and compliance, which significantly simplifies your entry into the foreign market.
-It’s no surprise that 39% of US companies, especially in tech, are now embracing EOR to set up and manage their global teams without risks.

-I’m Gilda Orozco, Legal Adviser in LATAM at Alcor, a software R&D accelerator and Employer of Record service provider in Mexico.
+I’m Gilda Orozco, a Legal Adviser in LATAM at Alcor, a software R&D accelerator and Employer of Record service provider in Mexico.
 We build fully compliant teams from 10 to 100+ hi-tech developers in Latin America and Eastern Europe, with 40% cost savings and no need to establish a legal entity.

 Today, you’ll finally get the A-to-Z breakdown of how EOR in Mexico works – what benefits it offers, how it simplifies market entry, and how it helps you stay compliant with local labor laws.
 And to wrap it up, I’ll share a go-to checklist to help you choose the right EOR partner in Mexico.